HuMart/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+1 .map: Teakes the specific index data of an array and return it in a new array.
+  .forEach: Executes a provided function for each element in an array, has not return element.

 2. What is the difference between a function and a method?
+2 Functions allow as to hold something in memory until we need to use it.
+  Method is a function inside an object, keep inside the scope of the object.

 3. What is closure?
+3 When a function is called, we have acces to the variables inside.
+Been able to acces a variable outside the function's scope, that's a closure.

 4. Describe the four rules of the 'this' keyword.
+4 (1)Window: Bind to the global scope.
+  (2)Implicit: Bind to an specific object.
+  (3)New Binding: Creat a new objest binding the properties of another object.
+  (3)Explicit:  Bind to the specific properties or methods of an object using the keywords "call", "apply".

 5. Why do we need super() in an extended class?
+5 Supper allows us to create new properties and methods to a new class, are unique to this object and can't be  seen by the parrent class, but can be pass to a chilld class.

 ## Project Set up